Click here to Skip to main content

 The ToolTip!

-Most of the below code is standard xaml mark up.
+Most of the code below is standard XAML markup.

-However, the cool part of this ToolTip is the data binding to properties from the control this ToolTip belongs to.
+However, the cool part of this tooltip is the data binding to properties from the control this tooltip belongs to.

-The magic is all in the statement, DataContext="{Binding Path=PlacementTarget, RelativeSource={RelativeSource Self}}".
+The magic is all in the statement: DataContext="{Binding Path=PlacementTarget, RelativeSource={RelativeSource Self}}".
 This establishes the DataContext of the ToolTip as the control.
 Now we have full access to all of the control's properties.
-This code is slightly different from Tom's but is also performing a different function.
+This code is slightly different from Tom's, but is also performing a different function.

 Since we now have a DataContext, just data bind to properties on the control that opened this ToolTip.
-Example : Text="{Binding Path=XIncrementValue}"
+Example: Text="{Binding Path=XIncrementValue}"

 Below the two bold values, 100 and 50 are the YIncrementValue and XIncrementValue properties of the TextBox.